ChristopherJdL/wheretomeet-api/WhereToMeet/Documentation.md

 Returns code `200` (OK) or 204 (No Content).
 Returns the Perfect Place.

-> :warning: ✋🏽 The Request can return code 204 if nothing was found.
+> :warning: :raised_hand: The Request can return code 204 if nothing was found.
 In this case, an error message should be displayed.

 ```json
 {